15.05.2017 Press Release

-This week, at the 11th International CTI Symposium USA Automotive Transmissions, HEV and EV Drives in Novi, Mich., the company will preview some of its newest seal and accumulator innovations during conference speeches and at its booth.
+At the 11th International CTI Symposium USA Automotive Transmissions, HEV and EV Drives in Novi, Mich., the company will preview some of its newest seal and accumulator innovations during conference speeches and at its booth.
 These product and process innovations are engineered to help customers reduce transmission friction, incorporate lightweight materials into their vehicle designs, handle smaller, more challenging installation spaces and improve overall fuel economy.

 “The automotive industry is on the cusp of historic changes when it comes to transmission and driveline technologies,” said Michael Tercheck, Global Market Segment Manager, Freudenberg-NOK Sealing Technologies.
 Freudenberg-NOK runs the business operations for Freudenberg Sealing Technologies in the Americas.
 “Freudenberg’s material, testing and design expertise facilitates the development of advanced vehicle solutions that leverage existing and new systems.